 Above: Dixus sp., Great Green Bush Cricket, Centrocoris sp., Certallum ebulinum, Napoleon Spider (Synema globosum) with bee prey, and Exosoma lusitanicum.

-The ground flora was covered in dense patches of the transluscent-looking Paronychia, where we quickly found the amazing, delicate Phyllomorpha laciniata.
+The ground flora was covered in dense patches of transluscent-looking Paronychia, where we quickly found the amazing, delicate Phyllomorpha laciniata.
 These elaborate and incredibly well camouflaged coreids look as though they have been adorned with lace, and have the strange but effective habit of sticking their large, golden eggs to one another where possible, in order to increase nymph survival.
 One individual had upwards of eight hatched and unhatched eggs stuck all over his body, where they glittered like tiny jewels.
 They moved with grace and delicacy in stops and starts, on wavering legs like small stick insects.
 If you took your eye off them for a second it was difficult to re-find them.

 Above: Phyllomorpha laciniata